Polycystic kidney disease

 However, medications are usually needed to control high blood pressure.
 Medications called angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) are often used to control high blood pressure.

 - Pain.
 You might be able to control the pain of polycystic kidney disease with over-the-counter medications containing acetaminophen.
 For some people, however, the pain is more severe and constant.
-In rare cases, your doctor might recommend surgery to remove cysts if they're large enough to cause pressure and pain.
+Your doctor might recommend a procedure using a needle to draw out cyst fluid and inject a medication (sclerosing agent) to shrink kidney cysts.
+Or you may need surgery to remove cysts if they're large enough to cause pressure and pain.

 - Your symptoms, including any that seem unrelated to the reason for which you scheduled the appointment, and when they began